 Permitted in or as checked baggage Permitted in or as carry-on baggage Commander must be informed of the location Y Y N N Ammunition (cartridges for weapons), securely packed (in division 1.4S, UN0012 or UN0014 only), in quantities not exceeding 5 kg gross weight per person for that person's own use.
 Allowances for more than one passenger must not be combined into one or more packages.
 Y Y N N Ammunition Exception for transport: Bodyguard / see also GHM Part 1 chapter 8.3 Transport of weapons and munitions by authorized personal security guards.
 Y Y N N Avalanche rescue backpack , one (1) per person, containing cartridges of compressed gas in Div.
 2.2.
 May also be equipped with a pyrotechnic trigger mechanism containing no more than 200 mg net of Div.
 1.4S.
 The backpack must be packed in such a manner that it cannot be accidentally activated.
 The airbags within the backpacks must be fitted with pressure relief valves.
 N = NO, X3 refuses transport despite of permission according to IATA DGR table 2.3A N Y Y N Baggage with installed lithium batteries, non-removable batteries.
-Batteries must contain no more than 0.3 g lithium metal or for lithium ion must not exceed 2.7 Wh (button cell); (Baggage with non-removable batteries exceeding 0.3 g lithium metal or 2.7 Wh are forbidden) removable batteries.
+Batteries must contain no more than 0.3 g lithium metal or for lithium ion must not exceed 2.7 Wh (button cell);(Baggage with non-removable batteries exceeding -0.3 g lithium metal or 2.7 Wh are forbidden)removable batteries.
 Batteries must be removed if baggage is to be checked in.
 Removed batteries must be carried in the cabin.
 N N Y N Batteries spare/loose, including lithium, non-spillable batteries, nickel metal hydride batteries and dry batteries , for portable electronic devices must be carried in carry-on baggage only.
-For lithium metal batteries the lithium metal content must not exceed 2g and for lithium ion batteries the Watt-hour rating must not exceed 100Wh.
-Articles which have the primary purpose as a power source, e.g. power banks are considered as spare batteries.
-These batteries must be individually protected to prevent short circuits.
-Each person is limited to a maximum of 20 spare batteries.
+For lithium metal batteries the lithium metal content must not exceed 2g and for lithium ion batteries the Watt-hour rating must not exceed 100Wh .
 Y = The operator may approve the carriage of more than 20 batteries.
 Non-spillable batteries must be 12V or less and 100Wh or less, battery must be protected from short circuit by insulating the terminals.
 Each person is limited to a maximum of 2 spare batteries.

-Table 2.3A according IATA DGR 2024 (65th), including additional information and TUIfly restriction.
+Table 2.3A according IATA DGR 2025 (66th), including additional information and TUIfly restriction.

-Dangerous Goods carried by Passengers or Crew Approval of operator via TAGO Network Operations required Permitted in or as checked baggage Permitted in or as carry-on baggage Commander must be informed of the location Y N N N Camping stoves and fuel containers that have contained a flammable liquid fuel N = NO, X3 refuses transport despite of permission according to IATA DGR table 2.3A Y Y Y N Chemical Agent Monitoring Equipment when carried by staff members of the Organization for the Prohibition of Chemical Weapons, OPCW on official travel - securely packed and without lithium batteries only.
+Permitted in or as checked baggage Permitted in or as carry-on baggage Commander must be informed of the location Y N N N Camping stoves and fuel containers that have contained a flammable liquid fuel N = NO, X3 refuses transport despite of permission according to IATA DGR table 2.3A Y Y Y N Chemical Agent Monitoring Equipment when carried by staff members of the Organization for the Prohibition of Chemical Weapons, OPCW on official travel - securely packed and without lithium batteries only.
 Note: X3 refuses transport of equipment containing radioactive material despite of permission according to IATA DGR.
 Y Y Y N Dry ice (carbon dioxide, solid) , in quantities not exceeding 2.5 kg per person when used to pack perishables not subject to these Regulations in checked or carry-on baggage, provided the baggage (package) permits the release of carbon dioxide gas.
 Checked baggage must be marked "dry ice" or "carbon dioxide, solid" and with the net weight of dry ice or an indication that there is 2.5 kg or less dry ice.
-N N Y N e-cigarettes , (including e-cigars, e-pipes, other personal Vaporizers) containing batteries must be individually protected to prevent accidental activation and must be securely stowed during the entire flight.
-Use of ecigarettes and charging on board is prohibited.
+N N Y N e-cigarettes , (including e-cigarettes, e-pipes, other personal Vaporizers) containing batteries must be individually protected to prevent accidental activation and must be securely stowed during the entire flight.
+Use of e-cigarettes and charging on board is prohibited.